openstack/python-openstackclient/doc/source/cli/command-objects/credential.rst

 .. option:: --type <type>

-    New credential type: cert, ec2
+    New credential type: cert, ec2, totp and so on

 .. option:: --project <project>